pchemguy/spec-kit/templates/commands/checklist.md

 - If the feature involves state-changing operations (e.g., database writes, migrations, transactions):
   "Are recovery/rollback requirements defined when state mutation fails?"

+At least ONE checklist item MUST evaluate Success Criteria quality (completeness, measurability, or alignment with scenarios).

 ##### Traceability Requirements